halaalsawaeer/reading-notes201/class-05.md

-Images should...
+Images should :

- Be relevant
+1. Be relevant

- Convey information
+2. Convey information

- Convey the right mood
+3. Convey the right mood

- Be instantly recognisable
+ 4.Be instantly recognisable

- Fit the color palette
+ 5.Fit the color palett

  To add an image into the page
 you need to use an img